MrLixm/PYCO/develop/pyco_doc/docs/standalone/ColorspaceConvert/features.md

     All outputs are cropped to RGBA (if alpha supported) channels.

     So if you input multi-channel exrs and output exrs, you will lose all your other channels.

+!!! danger

+    Mipmapping is not supported for output.

+    You can input mipmapped exr/tiff/tx but the output will loose its mipmapping.

 !!! warning "Compression"